 Name of the object Name given to the object group during its creation.
 Objects in "read only" mode will be grayed out and cannot be modified.
 Comments Description of the object group.
 Edit this group This button contains a dialog box for adding objects to the group.
 Two columns will appear: The left column contains the list of all the network objects that you may add to your group.
 The right column contains the objects that are already in the group.
-To add an object to the group, you need to move it from one column to the other: Select the item(s) to add.
-Click on this arrow .
-The object will move to the right column and become a part of your group (at the top of the list).
-To remove an object from the group, select it in the right column and click on this arrow By clicking on the button "Edit this group", you will be able to change the name of the group and add comments to it and also search for objects and include new objects in the group.
+To add an object to the group, you need to move it from one column to the other: I Select the item(s) to add.
+Click on this arrow Click To remove an object from the group, select it in the right column and click on this arrow .
+ID NOTE By clicking on the button "Edit this group", you will be able to change the name of the group and add comments to it and also search for objects and include new objects in the group.
 Objects in this group The network objects in your group will be shown in a table.
 To add or modify objects, refer to the previous field.